 We generate other revenues mainly from stand-alone sales of consumer drones and their components and spare parts.
-Revenues are recognized when the consumer drones are shipped and the control of the drones is transferred to the customers.
+Revenues are recognized when the consumer drones are delivered and the control of the drones have been transferred to the customers.
 We started to phase out the consumer drone business in late 2016.